New Law Limits Secrecy in Texas Government Contracts

-Texas Observer, April 2, 2018
+The Texas Observer | April 2, 2018

 By most measures, McAllen’s 2015 Christmas parade and concert was a wild success.
 Telenovela stars, radio personalities and local dignitaries waved to cheering crowds from an impressive line of lighted floats that glided through the streets of this city of 142,000 in the Rio Grande Valley.
 Fourteen marching bands strutted their stuff.
 Towering over the festivities were larger-than-life balloons: Santa Claus, the Gingerbread Man and Angry Birds characters.

-TPPF Forum: A conversation on Texas’ Public Information Act
+TPPF Forum: A Conversation on Texas’ Public Information Act

 Rep. Giovanni Capriglione, Laura Prather